 An amount charged to a utility in exchange for the rights to provide utility services within the City FRANCHISE FEES assets, liabilities, and fund balances.

-An independent governmental accounting entity with a self-balancing group of accounts including FUND services, park maintenance, planning, and building inspection/code enforcement services.
+An independent governmental accounting entity with a self-balancing group of accounts including FUND

 FUND BALANCE The excess of fund's assets over its liabilities and reserves.